The sailing industry is well acquainted with the increase of sailors

 fatigue at sea.
 All shipping personalities and decision makers are well-aware

-of the damages that fatigue may cause to the life span of the human as well as
+of the damages that it may cause to the life span of the human as well as

 to the environment.

-When you stay away from home for long period, have limited communication and consistently high workloads on sailors are the reasons, which are traced to cause seafarers' fatigue.
+When you stay away from home for long period, have limited communication and consistently high workloads on sailors are the reasons, which are traced to cause seafarers' extreme tiredness.

 This may further lead to performance reducing, environmental damage and